Panhala Fort: Under the Kolhapur kings

 In 1782, the seat of the Kolhapur government was moved from Panhala to Kolhapur.
 In 1827, under Shahaji I (1821–1837), Panhala and its neighboring fort Pavangad were given over to the British Raj.
 In 1844, during the minority of Shivaji IV (1837–1860), Panhala and Pavangad were taken by rebels who seized Colonel Ovans, the Resident of Satara, when he was on tour and imprisoned him in Panhala.
 A British force under General Delamotte was sent against the rebels and on 1 December 1844 breached the fort wall, took it by storm and dismantled the fortifications.
 Thereafter, a British garrison was always left to guard the fort.
 The administration of the fort remained with Kolhapur until 1947.

 Major features

 It is one of the largest forts in the Deccan, with a perimeter of 14 km and 110 lookout posts.
 It is 845 m above sea level.
 This fort is built on the Sahyadris, rising more than 400 m above its surrounding plain.
 Numerous tunnels stretch out from underneath the fort, one of which is almost 1 km long.
-Most of the architecture is of the Bijapuri style with the peacock motif of the Bahmani Sultanate prominently visible on several structures.
-Some of the older bastions also have the lotus motif of Bhoja II.
+Some of the older bastions have the lotus motif of Bhoja II.
 There are several monuments at the fort which are considered notable by the Archaeological Survey of India.